 Thomas H. Moore IEC Memorial Scholarship Program

-The Thomas H. Moore Illinois Electric Cooperatives (IEC) Memorial Scholarship Program awards twelve $2,000 scholarships annually to students entering college to assist them with educational costs.
+The Thomas H. Moore Illinois Electric Cooperatives (IEC) Memorial Scholarship Program awards fifteen $2,000 scholarships annually to students entering college to assist them with educational costs.
 The fund was designed to financially assist deserving students in the “electric cooperative family,” while also providing a means for co-ops and individuals to honor deceased members of the co-op family through memorial gifts.

 To Apply, Click Here.